Written by Divinity Nutra, Updated on May 8, 2022

 The findings of an Iranian study testify to this claim.
 After eight weeks of 30 ml ACV consumption every morning and afternoon, subjects reported a lower level of harmful lipids.
 Each participant had never used a lipid-lowering drug before, yet showed a reduction in cholesterol, triglycerides, and LDL.
 (1)

 ACV contains a significant portion of acetic acid, and bacteria generally grow in neutral pH level environments.
 Therefore, apple cider vinegar in the morning also suggests a prospect for fresher breath.
-Additionally, The Middlesex University, London reported high antimicrobial activity within apple cider vinegar.
+Additionally, The Middlesex University, London reported high antimicrobial and antifungal activity within apple cider vinegar.
 (2)

 Should You Drink ACV on an Empty Stomach?